connectivecpp/presentations/README.md

 - [Create Your Own Open Source Project](https://github.com/connectivecpp/presentations/blob/main/presentations/CreateYourOwnOpenSourceProject.pdf)
 - [std::span in C++](https://github.com/connectivecpp/presentations/blob/main/presentations/StdSpanInC%2B%2B.pdf)

-Currently (April 2024) the example code is being updated, including CMake files.
-All of the example code has unit tests, using the Catch2 testing library.
-The [README](examples/README.md) file in the `examples` directory has additional information.
+As of late April 2024 the example code for all presentations (other than "Create Your Own Open Source Project") is present, as well as corresponding CMake files.
+The bulk of the presentation example code has unit tests, using the Catch2 unit testing library.
+The CMake files will download any needed dependencies (primarily Catch2), or optionally will work with dependency managers such as vcpkg or Conan.
+The [README](examples/README.md) file in the `examples` directory has additional information, including basic instructions on invoking CMake.